roemvaar/cs_notes/docs/computer_systems/debugging.md

 8. Use binary chop (binary search) - with the stacktrace errors log, the releases between the current one and the last working, and with input data

-9. Loggin and/or tracing
+9. Logging and tracing
     * Debuggers generally focus on the state of the program now.
-Sometimes you need more—you need to watch the state of a program or a data structure over time.
+Sometimes, you need more—you must watch the state of a program or a data structure over time.
     * Tracing statements are those little diagnostic messages you print to the screen or to a file that say things such as “got here” and “value of x = 2.”

 10. Rubber Ducking - A very simple but particularly useful technique for finding the cause of a problem is simply to explain it to someone else.